-- 10.1.
-Individuals are entitled to have any inaccurate or incomplete personal data rectified. - 10.2.
-Where the personal data in question has been disclosed to third parties, the Trust will inform them of the rectification where possible. - 10.3.
-Where appropriate, the Trust will inform the individual about the third parties that the data has been disclosed to. - 10.4.
-Requests for rectification will be responded to within one month; this will be extended by two months where the request for rectification is complex. - 10.5.
-Where no action is being taken in response to a request for rectification, the Trust will explain the reason for this to the individual, and will inform them of their right to complain to the supervisory authority and to a judicial remedy.
+11.1.
+Individuals are entitled to have any inaccurate or incomplete personal data rectified.

+- 11.2.
+Where the personal data in question has been disclosed to third parties, the Trust will inform them of the rectification where possible. - 11.3.
+Where appropriate, the Trust will inform the individual about the third parties that the data has been disclosed to. - 11.4.
+Requests for rectification will be responded to within one month; this will be extended by two months where the request for rectification is complex. - 11.5.
+Requests for rectification will be investigated and resolved, where appropriate, free of charge; however, the Trust may impose a 'reasonable fee' to cover the administration costs of complying with requests that are manifestly unfounded or excessive or if an individual makes multiple requests at once. - 11.6.
+The Trust will restrict processing of the data in question whilst its accuracy is being verified, if possible. - 11.7.
+The Trust reserves the right to refuse to process requests for rectification if they are manifestly unfounded or excessive or if exemptions apply. - 11.8.
+Where no action is being taken in response to a request for rectification, or where the request has been investigated and the data has been found to be accurate, the Trust will explain the reason for this to the individual, and will inform them of their right to complain to the supervisory authority and to a judicial remedy.

-11. The right to erasure
+12. The right to erasure